 The study population included children aged from 0 months to 14 years with a primary ICD-9 code or descriptive diagnosis of acute otitis media (ICD-9-CM: 381.0, 381.00, 382, 382.0, 382.00 – “otite media acuta”), pharyngitis (034.0, 462- “faringotonsillite”), or tonsillitis (463- “tonsillite”).
 In order to avoid duplicates, medical records with the same diagnosis less than 30 days apart were considered as follow up of the initial case.

-Pharyngitis diagnoses were divided in three groups: streptococcal pharyngitis, non-streptococcal pharyngitis and non-defined pharyngitis.
+Pharyngitis diagnoses were divided in three groups based on FP diagnosis: GABHS pharyngitis, non-GABHS pharyngitis and non-defined pharyngitis.
 Strep-A rapid test was considered a suitable test to identify pharyngitis bacterial etiology.
-The test result was considered the gold standard for the diagnosis and all cases with a positive test result were classified as streptococcal diagnosis, whereas negative results were classified as non-streptococcal cases.
+The test result was considered the gold standard for the diagnosis and all cases with a positive test result were classified as GABHS diagnosis, whereas negative results were classified as non-GABHS cases.
 Cases with dubious test results were classified according to the primary diagnosis.

 Specific AOM exclusion criteria were: concomitant bacterial infections, ongoing antibiotic therapy, immunodeficiency or immunosuppressive therapy, tympanostomy tubes at the time of diagnosis, craniofacial abnormalities, chronic otitis media (381.1, 381.2, 381.3, 382.1, 382.2, 382.3), AOM complicated by mastoiditis (383), effusive otitis media, and chronic diseases (including cystic fibrosis and diabetes).